JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |    Weight Class: Heavy    | -2d to STR/RFX governed Dice Pools | Indefinite | 50% < Equipment Weight <= 100% of Carry Weight |
 | Weight Class: Overburdened | -4d to STR/RFX governed Dice Pools | Indefinite |    100% < Equipment Weight of Carry Weight    |

-## Vision and Light

-The ability of a character to see is crucial for various tasks.
-These tasks include identifying threats, locating hidden items, attacking enemies, and directing spells, among others.
-A character's visibility can be significantly impaired by darkness or any other factors that obscure vision.

-### Vision Obscurement

-There are different levels of obscurity that a given area can have, ranging from light to heavy.

-### Light

-The illumination of an environment is categorized into three types: bright light, dim light, and darkness.

-#### Bright Light (Unobscured)

-Most creatures, including humans, can see normally in bright light.
-This light can come from various sources such as torches, lanterns, fires, or even gloomy days, and it illuminates within a specific radius.

-#### Dim Light (Lightly Obscured)

-Also referred to as shadows, creates a lightly obscured area.
-This area is typically a boundary between a source of bright light, like a torch, and the surrounding darkness.
-The soft light of twilight and dawn, or even a particularly brilliant full moon, also counts as dim light.

-#### Darkness (Heavily Obscured)

-Darkness, on the other hand, creates a heavily obscured area.
-Characters encounter darkness outdoors at night (excluding moonlight nights), inside an unlit dungeon or a subterranean vault, or in an area of magical darkness.

 ## Containers

 Pouches, satchel, sacks, backpacks, chest, etc... are all consider containers.
 Each container can hold a certain amount of weight and/or volume within.